Session App is an open-source private messaging application focusing mainly on user privacy and communication encryption.

-Oxen blockchain is maintained by OPTF and is based on a network of nodes that are operated by the community.
+Oxen blockchain is maintained by OPTF and based on a network of nodes operated by the community.

-To use a service node, the user needs to withhold a certain amount of $OXEN, its private cryptocurrency with instant anonymous paying capabilities.
+To use a service node, the user must withhold a certain amount of $OXEN, its private cryptocurrency with instant anonymous paying capabilities.

-As Session’s blockchain is built on top of this network, its decentralization and reliability for the community are also withheld.
+As Session’s blockchain is built on this network, its decentralization and reliability for the community are also withheld.

-$OXEN is time-locked when a user gets assigned to a node to participate in the blockchain community, so this technology is a central point of the platform to provide users with a reliable community through positive incentives for nodes to behave honestly and offer minimum safety standards for the network.
+$OXEN is time-locked when a user gets assigned to a node to participate in the blockchain community.
+This technology is a central point of the platform to provide users with a reliable community through positive incentives for nodes to behave honestly and offer minimum safety standards for the network.

-The cryptocurrency also provides an anonymous way to transfer money, since it’s integrated into the Session app and can be easily handed through the platform, which also offers the “Oxen Wallet”, a gateway to private and decentralized transactions or communications, so that users can view, receive and transact with $OXEN.
+The cryptocurrency also provides an anonymous way to transfer money since it’s integrated into the Session app and can be easily handled through the platform, which also offers the “Oxen Wallet”, a gateway to private and decentralized transactions or communications, so that users can view, receive and transact with $OXEN.

 In many Secure and Encrypted Messaging App reviews and rankings, Session appears as the most praised or one of the most praised ones.

-Since the focus of the platform is privacy and security first and quality-of-life attributes later, some users complain about the lack of features like the Stickers being a little less user friendly, since Telegram uses an easy-to-get and easy-to-share policy on this features, but overall the response is good.
+Since the platform focuses on privacy and security first and quality-of-life attributes later, some users complain about the lack of features like the Stickers being a little less user-friendly since Telegram uses an easy-to-get and easy-to-share policy on these features, but overall the response is good.

-In the beginning of 2021, Signal and Session saw a fast increase in popularity, the first one getting millions of new users during one of the media coverage of messaging platforms security issues.
+At the beginning of 2021, Signal and Session saw a rapid increase in popularity, the first getting millions of new users during one media coverage of messaging platforms’ security issues.

-On the 14th of January, the Signal platform noticed in its official communication channels that in that day they achieved more than 50 million downloads on the Play Store.
+On the 14th of January, the Signal platform noticed in its official communication channels that on that day, they achieved more than 50 million downloads on the Play Store.

-Since Session uses Signal’s protocol with custom new layers of security, this increase in popularity also helped Session to become know by the public, being listed by news and specialized websites as a good alternative for WhatsApp or FaceTime.
+Since Session uses Signal’s protocol with custom new layers of security, this increase in popularity also helped Session to become known by the public, being listed by the news and specialized websites as a good alternative for WhatsApp or FaceTime.

-Overall, the media reception was positive and showed Signal as one of the most or the most secure app for Internet communications with a still growing and active community, although it lacks some functionalities that might annoy some users.
+Overall, the media reception was positive and showed Signal as one of the most secure apps for Internet communications with a still growing and active community.
+However, it lacks some functionalities that might annoy some users.

-On this behalf, Signal and Telegram features seems to be more appellative for the average users.
+On this behalf, Signal and Telegram feature seems more appropriate for the average users.

 Deccan Herald listed Session as one of the main reasons to dump WhatsApp for a better privacy-focused option.
 Nexpit sees Session as one of the most promising messengers and an excellent choice to use alongside Telegram.